 What about custody of their children?
 The couple has four children together — North, 7, Saint, 5, Chicago, 3, and Psalm, 23 months old.
 Kardashian and West, have both requested joint physical and legal custody of the 4 kids.

 What does joint custody mean for the Kardashian-West family?
-Is much different that the typical high net worth divorce in Massachusetts.
-(Probably yes, but in some ways no.)
+Is this much different that the typical high net worth divorce in Massachusetts.
+(Probably yes, but in some ways no).

 In Massachusetts, joint custody does not always mean equal time for both parents.
 It entails substantial and frequent time.
 For instance, if one parent spends most of the week with the children, the other parent may request longer weekend time, more holidays, or midweek visits.
 Some of the most common joint custody agreements are: